mayamauchi/fitness-trackr-frontend/README.md

 This will start the app on port 3000 by default.
 You can change the port by setting the PORT environment variable.

+## Usage

+To use the app, simply navigate to http://localhost:3000/ in your web browser.
+You can sign up for an account, log in, and start tracking your workouts and exercises.
+The app allows you to:

+- Create, read, update, and delete workouts
+- Create, read, update, and delete exercises
+- Assign exercises to workouts